petarGitNik/sys-admin-docs/docs/databases/mysql.md

 mysql -u <DB_USER> -p <DB_NAME> < filename.sql
 ```

-You may need to drop and recreate database before you try to restore.
+You may need to drop and recreate database before you try to restore it.
 Inspect SQL file to see if it has `DROP IF EXISTS` statements.

 For more information check out [this][1][^1][^2] link.